 - Items are returned in a secure parcel;

 - Return parcels are sent with a registered tracking ID (The Carlton Shop cannot be held responsible for items that go missing in return mail orders); and

-- A copy of the customers original order or receipt is included along with note of what you would like to exchange your items for or refund.
+- A copy of the customer's original order or proof of purchase is included along with note of what you would like to exchange your items for or refund.

 All return or exchanges via mail can be sent to the below address.